CakiiiOfficial/PA-Speaker-Equalizations/README.md

 If you're using a subwoofer along with the speaker you're using EQ for, it's recommended to set all sub-bass frequencies to 0 so they can be reproduced by the sub, otherwise, keep it to protect your top's woofers.

 If you happen to be able to improve the EQ or want to have speakers from other brands here, you may go ahead and fork or branch it which can help everyone improve PA speakers in a long run.

+I also made an EQ for that may apply for the piezo that you may own yourself in your PA setup.
+Test around and see if it blends well, otherwise you may need to modify the EQ yourself.